-Why Healthcare Programs Need Grants
+Why Higher Education Healthcare Programs Need Grants

-When most people think grants, they think “free money.”
-And while they’re technically right – a grant is a cash award that doesn’t have to be paid back— there’s so much more that goes into earning and using grants.
+When most people think of grants, they think of “free money.”
+And while they’re technically correct—a grant is a cash award that doesn’t have to be paid back— there’s so much more that goes into earning and using grants.

 - Funding technology.
 Healthcare technology and equipment is expensive – particularly when it has to be purchased in large quantities to outfit classrooms and labs.
-Certain grants help healthcare programs stay current with their technology in order to remain competitive.
+Certain grants help higher education healthcare programs stay current with their technology in order to remain competitive.

 - Developing students.
 Grants can be used to extend financial scholarships, entice prospective students, and provide members of the program with the opportunities they need to thrive as students (and even as graduates).